arieboven/suckless-dark/README.md

       $ mkdir ~/.mozilla/firefox/<profile_name>/chrome
       $ echo -e "@-moz-document domain('suckless.org'){\n$(cat suckless-dark.css)}" >> ~/.mozilla/firefox/<profile_name>/chrome/userContent.css

+- Restart the browser.

+---

 ### Surf
 Add the following line in the `styles` variable in your `config.h` file:

     { "suckless.org", "suckless-dark.css" },

 Copy `suckless-dark.css` to your defined `styledir` directory.

+---

+### Other
+If you use another browser than listed here, I am sure you can figure out how to add a custom css for a specific webpage in your chosen browers.